HidemitsuHashimoto/micro-frontend-nextjs/README.md

 ## How to use with Docker (Recomended)

-Just use docker compose command
+### Enter the host folder and just use docker compose command

 ```shell
 docker compose up -d